tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 setting a suitable NRP Selector on packets that belong to the Slice-Flow Aggregate, and optionally the desired Diffserv CS.

+{{?RFC9543}} describes different IETF Network Slice Service Demarcation Point (SDP) locations that determine where the NRP edge function is performed.
+The following describes how the solution described in this document caters to each SDP location:

+SDP within the CE:
+: When the CE is operated by the IETF Network Slice Service provider, the CE itself acts as the NRP ingress node.
+The CE may classify inbound traffic, set the NRP Selector, and enforce the NRP-PHB on the outgoing interface.
+In this case, slicing resources may include buffers and queues on the CE outgoing interfaces.

+SDP at the CE/AC boundary:
+: When the IETF Network Slice extends to include the Attachment Circuit (AC), traffic conditioning and policing are applied at the AC ends.
+  The CE or PE may use traffic tagging (e.g., Ethernet VLAN tags) to identify the IETF Network Slice.
+The NRP Selector may be set by the CE or by the PE upon receiving the tagged traffic from the AC.

+SDP at the PE customer-facing port:
+: The PE's customer-facing port acts as the NRP ingress node.
+In this case, the port or VLAN tag on the incoming traffic identifies the IETF Network Slice and the corresponding Slice-Flow Aggregate.
+The PE sets the NRP Selector on the inbound packets before forwarding them into the NRP domain.

+SDP within the PE:
+: The PE classifies inbound traffic from the AC by inspecting multiple packet fields (e.g., the IP 5-tuple) to identify the IETF Network Slice and the corresponding Slice-Flow Aggregate.
+The PE then sets the NRP Selector on the classified packets before forwarding them into the NRP domain.

 ### Network Resource Partition Interior Nodes

 An NRP interior node receives slice traffic and may be able to identify the